 Though the flex budget is a good tool, it can be difficult to formulate and administer.
 Several issues are:

-- Many costs are not fully variable, instead having a fixed cost component that must be included in the flex budget formula.
+- Many costs are not fully variable, instead having a fixed cost component that must be derived and then included in the flex budget formula.

 - A great deal of time can be spent developing step costs, which is more time than the typical accounting staff has available, especially when in the midst of creating the more traditional static budget.
 Consequently, the flex budget tends to include only a small number of step costs, as well as variable costs whose fixed cost components are not fully recognized.